Arthur Dudley Vinton: Early life

-Dudley Vinton, as he was called, was born in Brooklyn, New York on December 23, 1852.
+Dudley Vinton, as he was called, was born in Brooklyn, New York, on December 23, 1852.
 He was the third son of the Reverend Dr. Francis Vinton (1809–1872) and his second wife, Elizabeth Mason (née Perry) Vinton (1819–1878).
-His father, who was previously married to Maria Bowen Whipple, was a well-known pastor affiliated with the Trinity Church in Newport and Trinity Church in lower Manhattan.
+His father, who was previously married to Maria Bowen Whipple, was a well-known pastor affiliated with Trinity Church in Newport and Trinity Church in lower Manhattan.

-His maternal grandparents were Elizabeth Champlin (née Mason) Perry and Commodore Oliver Hazard Perry, who was known as "The Hero of Lake Erie."
+His maternal grandparents were Elizabeth Champlin (née Mason) Perry and Commodore Oliver Hazard Perry, who was known as "The Hero of Lake Erie".
 His paternal grandparents were Mary (née Atwell) Vinton and David Vinton.
-His paternal aunt, Elizabeth Vinton, was married to Union Army Gen. George S. Greene, and was the father of Francis Vinton Greene.
+His paternal aunt, Elizabeth Vinton, was married to Union Army Gen. George S. Greene and was the father of Francis Vinton Greene.
+His paternal uncle, David Hammond Vinton, served as a brevet major general in the U.S. Army.

 Arthur Vinton attended the Brooklyn Polytechnic Institute then joined the United States Navy and became a Col. A.D.V.
 Midshipman before attending college.
 He graduated from Columbia Law School.